Parikshit8902/UMLify/README.md

 If any library is missing, then just type in the terminal: pip install library_name

 After installing the main ZIP file, unzip its contents.
-Also make sure to unzip static, drawio-26.1.0 and md_UML_class_diagrams files.
+Also make sure to unzip 'static', 'drawio-26.1.0' and 'md_UML_class_diagrams' files.

+To enhance the output even further, you can add as many UML class diagrams to the dataset as you wish.
+Make sure that the class diagrams you are adding are of plant UML format (Markdown files).

 To run the application, perform the following steps: